 We are delighted to announce that we have received Creative Scotland funding for development of our international work with makers and the craft community.

-Firstly, to support the Scottish makers detailed above to create new work with their collaborators in Thailand and Mexico in the exhibition ‘Meet, Make Collaborate’ originating in Scotland and touring to Canada.
-Secondly, to support Shift, a new international residency and exchange project for Scottish and Canadian makers, whose new work will also be showcase in the exhibition.
+Firstly, to support the Scottish makers detailed above to create new work with their collaborators in Thailand and Mexico in the exhibition ‘Meet Make Collaborate’.
+Secondly, to support Shift Canada, an international residency and exchange project for Scottish and Canadian makers, whose new work will also be showcased in the exhibition.

-And thirdly, alongside the exhibition we will host the international craft symposium Old stories, new narratives which will bring all our international makers networks together to explore the themes of sustainability, identity and collaboration.
+Alongside the exhibition we will host Identity, Collaboration, Sustainability: an online, international festival of craft, 27-30 September 2021, which will bring all our international makers networks together to explore the themes of identity, collaboration and sustainability.

-Through the exhibition and symposium we wish to share our learning and insight with the wider Scottish craft and making community and continue conversations about international opportunities, their benefits and impact.
-Due to the Covid-19 pandemic, the exhibition and symposium have been postponed to 2021.
+Through the festival’s strands of makers’ residencies and practices, exhibition and a symposium we wish to share our learning and insight with the wider Scottish craft and making community and continue conversations about international opportunities, their benefits and impact.